Earth's magnetic field: Numerical models

 Simulating the geodynamo by computer requires numerically solving a set of nonlinear partial differential equations for the magnetohydrodynamics (MHD) of the Earth's interior.
 Simulation of the MHD equations is performed on a 3D grid of points and the fineness of the grid, which in part determines the realism of the solutions, is limited mainly by computer power.
 For decades, theorists were confined to creating kinematic dynamo computer models in which the fluid motion is chosen in advance and the effect on the magnetic field calculated.
 Kinematic dynamo theory was mainly a matter of trying different flow geometries and testing whether such geometries could sustain a dynamo.

 The first self-consistent dynamo models, ones that determine both the fluid motions and the magnetic field, were developed by two groups in 1995, one in Japan and one in the United States.
 The latter received attention because it successfully reproduced some of the characteristics of the Earth's field, including geomagnetic reversals.

 Effect of ocean tides

 The oceans contribute to Earth's magnetic field.
 Seawater is an electrical conductor, and therefore interacts with the magnetic field.
 As the tides cycle around the ocean basins, the ocean water essentially tries to pull the geomagnetic field lines along.
-Because the salty water is slightly conductive, the interaction is relatively weak: the strongest component is from the regular lunar tide that happens about twice per day (M2).
+Because the salty water is only slightly conductive, the interaction is relatively weak: the strongest component is from the regular lunar tide that happens about twice per day (M2).
 Other contributions come from ocean swell, eddies, and even tsunamis.

 The strength of the interaction depends also on the temperature of the ocean water.
 The entire heat stored in the ocean can now be inferred from observations of the Earth's magnetic field.